LEEYEONSU/pytorch--Resnet/README.md

 - 6n + 2 stacked weights (This implementation n = 5)

 - Use identity shortcuts in all cases (option A in paper, IdentityPadding)

+- subsampling : convolution with stride = 2